skypyproject/skypy/docs/how_to_config_file.rst

 * `Multi-column assignment`: if a function returns multiple columns, you can chose to assign them to multiple columns with different names or to a muti-column object.

   Example: imagine the function is a 2-dimensional ``numpy.ndarray``.
-You could choose a multi-column assignment
+You could choose

   .. code:: yaml